Molybdenum trioxide: Preparation and principal reactions

+Similar procedures apply to the recovery of molybdenum from spent catalysts.
+The resulting trioxide can be purified by sublimation.

 The laboratory synthesis of the dihydrate entails acidification of aqueous solutions of sodium molybdate with perchloric acid:

-Na2MoO4 + H2O + 2 HClO4 → MoO3(H2O)2 + 2 NaClO4

 The dihydrate loses water readily to give the monohydrate.
 Both are bright yellow in color.
 Molybdenum trioxide dissolves slightly in water to give "molybdic acid".
 In base, it dissolves to afford the molybdate anion.

 Uses

 Molybdenum trioxide is used to manufacture molybdenum metal: